Azure/azure-sdk-for-java/sdk/storage/azure-storage-common/README.md

-# Azure Storage Common client library for Java
+# Azure Storage Common shared library for Java
 Azure Storage Common is a library that has common dependencies for all Azure Storage packages.

 [Source code][source] | [API reference documentation][docs]